mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

     * Change title and abstract to express the wording changes

-    * Add nonwording section explaining why we change rank-1 and rank-2 updates to be consistent with rank-k and rank-2k updates.
-Revise other nonwording sections accordingly.
+    * Add nonwording section explaining why we change rank-1 and rank-2 updates to be consistent with rank-k and rank-2k updates

     * Add nonwording sections explaining why we don't change `hermitian_matrix_vector_product`, `hermitian_matrix_product`, `triangular_matrix_product`, or the triangular solves

+    * Add nonwording section explaining why we constrain some scaling factors to be noncomplex at compile time, instead of taking a run-time approach

     * Reorganize and expand nonwording sections